Construction Accounting 101: Principles and Best Practices

 The Percentage of Completion (POC) method is more suitable for larger construction businesses.
 It provides a more accurate financial picture of the company.

-Under POC, revenue is recognized and the expenses are reported based on the percentage of work completed on a project.
+Under POC, revenue is recognized, and the expenses are reported based on the percentage of work completed on a project.
 If 20% of the construction project is ready, the company recognizes 20% of the total contract value as revenue.
 Contractors invoice their clients based on the percentage of work completed.

 This approach requires careful tracking of the project’s progress and accurate estimation of costs to succeed.
-That’s why Buildern’s Project Management module is perfect for construction businesses using POC revenue recognition.
+That’s why Buildern’s project management module is perfect for construction businesses using POC revenue recognition.

 The module allows managers to easily track the progress of each project and generate accurate reports to make informed decisions about their business.
 The project Gantt chart allows you to track every task and have a real-time view of your project’s progress.
 When you need to invoice your client, you can easily do so with just a few clicks from your project dashboard.